 Early dismissals are noted in the calendar and in our Monthly newsletters.

 During the year we may take a few field trips.
 We will ask for Parent Chaperones.
 You must be Virtus Trained and have all paperwork on file in the office.
 Forms can be found on our web site.

 Kindergarten Report Cards are sent home at the end of each trimester.
 The grades are 1-Needs Improvement, 2-Satisfactory, and 3-Outstanding

 Your child will receive a Monthly Homework Calendar.
 You are encouraged to complete the task with your child each night.
 Math homework will also come home in their folder.
 And finally, please practice Word Wall Words and read together every night.

 If your child is ill or has a fever, please keep him/her home.
 Children must be fever free for 24 hours before they may return to school.
 Children sent home from school with a fever or throwing up, may NOT return to school the following day.
 Again, the 24 hour rule applies!

 Your child will be writing in a journal to promote reading and writing skills and creativity.

 Your child should bring in a healthy snack and drink each day.
 We have lunch at 10:30 so they are hungry in the afternoon.
 Please also send a snack on half days.
 Please put their snack in a separate bag from lunch.

-Students should bring a lunch and a drink each day.
-Hot Lunch forms will come home each month.
+Students should bring a lunch each day.
+The Hot Lunch Program will begin on Tuesday after Labor Day .
 Forms are sent home for “Special Lunch” that is once a month from a local restaurant such as Barraccos, McDonalds etc.